 - Neonatal & Infant Assessment and Neonatal Health Promotion

-- Submission of official transcripts from all postsecondary schools attended
+- Official transcripts from all postsecondary schools

 - Two or three professional references

-- Written statement of professional goals for graduate study and nursing career
+- Written statement of professional goals

 - Professional resume or curriculum vitae